Covid Alternative Processing:

 The Graduated Driver License (GDL) program was implemented January 1, 2002 to give new drivers the chance to improve their driving skills over time in lower-risk environments.

-If the individual’s license is suspended during Phase One, then the initial six-month period is extended by the number of days of the suspension because the license is invalid during that time.
+If a learner license is suspended during Phase One, the initial six-month period increases by the number of days of the suspension because the license is invalid during that time.

 NOTE: Phase One does not apply to Class M or MRDL holders.

-Phase Two restricts the driving privileges of individuals who are under 18 years of age during the 12-month period following the issuance of an original Class A, B, C or M driver license (provisional license).
+Phase Two restricts the driving privileges of individuals who are under 18 years of age.

 These individuals may not drive a motor vehicle:

-Individuals who are under 18 years of age and obtained their driver license on or after September 1, 2009 are restricted from using a wireless communication device, including a hands-free device, until they reach the age of 18, except in the case of an emergency.
+Individuals who are under 18 years of age are restricted from using a wireless communication device, including a hands-free device, until they reach the age of 18, except in the case of an emergency.